Tampa Bay Buccaneers, Buffalo Bills favored to win Super Bowl after Week 5

 - Oops!Something went wrong.Please try again later.

-Buccaneers, Bills dethrone Chiefs as favorites to win Super Bowl originally appeared on NBC Sports Boston
+Buccaneers, Bills dethrone Chiefs as favorites to win Super Bowl originally appeared on NBC Sports Washington

 There's a new favorite in town after Week 5 of the 2021 NFL season.